-In true Irish Gap Year fashion, we’ll also be venturing off the beaten track attending an underground music performance in a converted WWII nuclear bunker, explore the cities vintage shops, interview locals and take part in a ‘fishing for plastic’ tour of the cities canals by boat.
+In true Irish Gap Year fashion, we’ll also be venturing off the beaten track attending an underground music performance in a converted WWII bunker, explore the cities vintage shops, interview locals and take part in a ‘fishing for plastic’ tour of the cities canals by boat.
 We'll also be discussing how Amsterdam has been preparing for sea-level rise as we begin the first part of our comparitive study on the effects of climate change on European cities.

 Berlin: A Cultural Pick and Mix